This webpage describes steps to completing a PhD degree at UW–Madison, which include:

 - Optional supplementary files.
 These images, data, etc. are an integral part of the dissertation, but not part of the full text.

 - Advisor’s and other committee members’ names.
-These should be listed exactly as they appear on your approved warrant.
+These usually are listed as they appear on your approved warrant.

 - Subject category.
 Choose one to three subject categories from the Subject Category list that best describe your dissertation subject area.